Skip to content

 How much should I charge property managers for AI voice services?

 Most agencies charge $297-597/month for property management AI packages, with enterprise portfolios paying $797+.
-This delivers blended gross margins in the 40-65% range across a typical portfolio once both the flat platform fee and per-minute usage are accounted for, while remaining competitive with traditional answering services that charge $1.50-4.00 per call.
+This delivers blended gross margins in the roughly 33-87% range across a typical portfolio once both the flat platform fee and per-minute usage are accounted for, starting in the low 30s on your first client and climbing toward the high 80s at a mature 10-client book, while remaining competitive with traditional answering services that charge $1.50-4.00 per call.

 Can AI handle emergency maintenance calls appropriately?